janumedia/vue-storybook-example/README.md

 	 ```
 	 yarn add --dev babel-preset-vue
 	 ```
- 4. Add Storybook run script to your `package.json`
+ 4. Add Storybook run and build scripts to your `package.json`
 	 ```
 	{
 		"scripts": {
-			"storybook": "start-storybook -p 9001 -c .storybook"
+			"storybook": "start-storybook -p 9001 -c .storybook -s public",
+			"storybook:build": "build-storybook -c .storybook -o .out -s public"
 		}
 	}
 	```
-	 > The **-p** command refer to the port number where the Storybook will be run in your localhost.
+	 > The **-p** command refer to the port number where the Storybook will be run.
-	 > The **-c** command refer to the config directory
+	 > The **-c** command refer to the config directory.
+	 > The **-o** command refer to directory where to store built files.
+	 > The **-s** command refer to directory to load static / public files
  5. Create `.storybook` directory as the config directory
  6. Create `.storybook/config.js` as config file
 	 ```